Njaaga-Gakure/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles contains the script that display current directory contents in a long format

 4-listmorefiles contains the script that display current directory contents, including hidden files in the long format

+5-listfilesdigitonly contains the script that displays current directory contents, including hidden files in the long format with user and group IDs displayed numerically